 It is quite easy to say that Yangnyeong-si is a great attraction in Daegu.
 It has a direct connection with the destruction of Daegu eup-seong fortress in 1906.
 The stones left over from the destruction were used as the foundation for the original Jaeil Church.
 This church stands directly next to the Yangyeong-si Oriental Medicine Museum Across the road from these two is the Gyonam YMCA where national anti-Japanese activists gathered for rallies during the colonial period.
 All of these places are less than a one-minute walk from each other.

 This museum is a cultural space where you can see exactly how herb peddlers lived 400 years ago.
 You can also see the different types of herbs and elixirs that Koreans still use to this day.
 Also, if you happen to be in the Daegu in early May, you can enjoy the annual Deagu Yangnyeong-si Herbal Medicine Culture Festival.
 Here you can get a free medical check-up, make your own herbal beer, watch contests, and more!
-It normally lasts for 5 days, and we really recommend checking it out!!Address: 49 Dalgubeol-daero 415-gil, Seongnae 2(i)-dong, Jung-gu, Daegu
+It normally lasts for 5 days, and I really recommend checking it out!!Address: 49 Dalgubeol-daero 415-gil, Seongnae 2(i)-dong, Jung-gu, Daegu